programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 os.remove(target_file)
 ```

-So far so good, but this script downloads only a single file, it is not very flexible, we should modify it to download a different file.
+So far so good, but this script downloads only a single file, more than that the file name is hard coded, so we should modify the script if we would like to download a different file.
 Let's solve these problems.
 The new version should accept the URL of the index page, that contains the links to all gzip files as a script parameter.

 ```Python
 import urllib.request